Follow one request through the lock.

 • Hard blocks, not best-effort

 If no provider satisfies the policy, the request is denied at the gate and returned to your app with a clear reason code.
+A block, not a best guess.

 residency.policy · class: PHIenforced